Last Updated on February 28, 2023

 - Providing health and parenting education

-- Offering counselling, advice, and support during events such as termination, miscarriage, stillbirth, neonatal death, and abnormalities.
+- Offering counseling, advice, and support during events such as termination, miscarriage, stillbirth, neonatal death, and abnormalities.

-- Assisting and supervising mothers during childbirth and foetal monitoring.
+- Assisting and supervising mothers during childbirth and fetal monitoring.

 - Providing care postpartum